dryes/rescepy/README.md

 ## usage:

-* Simply download, retaining directory structure, and run resce.py (-h for help).
-* By default the srr is saved inside the release directory - this can be changed with the '--srr-dir' option.
+* python2 resce.py [--opts] input1 [input2] ...

 ## notes:

+* for reconstruction of compressed rars it is required that you have run preprardir.py included with pyrescene -- also see --rar-dir option.
-* It is recommended you run Goober's Awescript with: '--no-srr --no-srs' before processing with rescepy to avoid missing file errors.
+* running Goober's awescript with: '--no-srr --no-srs' is recommended before processing with rescepy.
-* Windows users: ensure all dependencies are included in your PATH.
-* Releases determined to be fixes (eg. DiRFiX, SUBFiX, etc.) are skipped.
+* releases determined to be fixes (eg. DiRFiX, SUBFiX, etc.) are skipped to avoid problems.
+* pyrescene must be installed (with setup.py) to allow for the importing of its modules.
+* windows users: ensure all dependencies are included in your PATH.

+* had to fork this due to losing access to my original github and email accounts over a year ago.

 [python]: http://www.python.org/
 [pyrescene]: https://bitbucket.org/Gfy/pyrescene